mdmtk/docs/edge/source/guide/csp/dhcpoptionmgr.md

 >This parm allows you to control whether a request for the Domain Search list will be sent by the DHCP Client to the DHCP Server in the DHCP Request.
 When requested, the DHCP Server will return the Domain Search list for the network to the device in the DHCP Acknowledgment.

+>**Note:** The DHCP Client does not automatically use the Domain Search List to configure the DNS Client to resolve names based on the list.
+This may be a future enhancement, when the DNS Client provides a way to configure it to use such a list.
+In the meantime, if name resolution needs to be performed based on this list, it would have to be implemented at an application level.
+An application would need to acquire the Domain Search List using the DhcpOptionMgr Feature Type and then utilize the information provided in that list to drive an explicit process of requesting name resolution from the DNS Servers for the listed domains

 <div class="parm-table">
  <table>
 	<tr>